-Students are required to have health insurance while they are enrolled in the WVU SON.
-Health insurance is available through the WVU Student Insurance Office.
+All students are required to have health insurance while they are enrolled in the WVU SON.
+Health insurance is available through the WVU Student Insurance Office, with the exemption of the Keyser campus.
 WVU's first priority is its students.
 We want them to be healthy, happy, and successful in and out of the classroom.
-In order to ensure that our students have access to the quality healthcare and as a measure to protect them from high, unexpected healthcare costs, all domestic students at WVU and WVU Tech, enrolled in six (6) or more credit hours and international students enrolled in 1 (one) or more credit hours are required to carry health insurance coverage.
+To ensure that our students have access to the quality healthcare and as a measure to protect them from high, unexpected healthcare costs, all domestic students at WVU Morgantown and Beckley, enrolled in six (6) or more credit hours and international students enrolled in 1 (one) or more credit hours are required to carry health insurance coverage.
 This decision was made with great care by our Student Health Advisory Committee.
 Eligible students who do not have an approved waiver on file for the academic year are automatically enrolled in the WVU-sponsored Aetna student health insurance plan.
 Nursing students on the Keyser campus will be directed as to their insurance requirements.
 A copy of the front and back of your insurance card is to be uploaded to your Medical Document Manager in PreCheck/SentryMD to meet this requirement.